Find Everything – Counsel Sorts It

 Can you tell me whether a California asset is exempt?

 No – that is a legal call, and it belongs to your attorney applying current California law, with a court deciding if it is contested.
 California’s exemptions vary by framework, depend on specifics like value and how an asset is held, and change over time.
-We deliberately do not classify assets or cite exemption amounts, because doing so would be offering legal conclusions we are not the right source for.
+We do not classify assets or apply an exemption to your case, because that would be offering legal conclusions we are not the right source for; the amounts on this page are the Judicial Council’s published figures.
 What we do is find and document the assets so your counsel has an accurate, complete picture to apply the California exemptions to.

 Why does California have more than one set of exemptions?